microsoft/msopentech-tools-for-intellij/docs/Get Started MSOpenTechTools For Android.md

 ### Using The Services Explorer

-The IntelliJ and Android Studio plugin has a Services Explorer that allows you to manage Microsoft Azure services without having to open a browser and log in to the Azure management portal.
+The IntelliJ and Android Studio plugin provides a Services Explorer that allows you to manage Microsoft Azure services without having to open a browser and log in to the Azure management portal.

 Currently the Services Explorer allows you to manage Azure Mobile Services and Virtual Machines.

 ![](media/MSOTToolServiceExplorer01.png)